 Why Are Backups so Important

-The three most likely reasons you will need to use your backup include common WordPress errors, common web developers mistakes like coding etc., or cyber attacks.
-Let’s face it, one of these things will happen and your only options will be to manually fix the problem, which could take days, or use a backup.
+Let’s face it, one of these things will happen and your only options will be to manually fix the problem, which could take days, or use a backup to restore your website in minutes.
 Backups help prevent extended downtime and can quickly undo any mistakes that were made.

 How to Backup WordPress for Free With BackWPup

-Start off by going to the plugins area of WordPress and click on the “Add New” button.
+Start by going to the plugins area of WordPress and click on the “Add New” button.

 Search for BackWPup in the available search box.
 This will pull up additional plugins that you may find helpful.